cpske/ISP/assignment/week6.md

 ```
 ## Questions

-Q1: Some software companies have specialists for requirements and software architecture (Architects) who are assigned to a project to do a specific job, but leave the project once their work is done.
-A software architect creates a high level and sofware-level design, deployment design, gives these to the developers, and his work is done.
+Q1: Some software companies have specialists for requirements and software
+architecture (Architects) who are assigned to a project to do a specific job,
+but leave the project once their work is done.
+A software architect creates
+a high level and sofware-level design, deployment design, gives these to the
+developers, and his work is done.

-According to [PAD][pad] what are 2 problems with having an architect create a design, without being part of the implementation?
+According to [PAD][pad] what are 2 problems with having an architect create
+a design, without participating in the implementation?
 Write 1 or 2 sentences to describe each of the problems.

 ## Answers

-Q1: The tip "*Architects must write code*" notes that software design tends to evolve over time, and this can require changes in the architecture.
+Q1: The tip "*Architects must write code*" notes that software design tends
+to evolve over time, and this can require changes in the architecture.
 Some issues are:

-1. Its hard to come up with the best design without knowing details of actual system, and that understanding comes from building it.
-The initial design may not be best or may not even be practical, and this won't be evident until some implementation is done. (contrary view: the architect may already has experience building similar systems.)
+1. Its hard to come up with the best design without knowing details of actual
+system, and that understanding comes from building it.
+The initial design may
+not be best or may not even be practical, and this won't be evident until some
+implementation is done. (contrary view: the architect may already has
+experience building similar systems.)

-2. Handing over a design without conveying the reasons *why* the design is a particular way, loses some information.
-That lost information could be useful in the implementation of the parts of the design.
+2. Handing over a design without conveying the reasons *why* the design is a
+particular way, loses some information.
+That lost information could be useful
+in the implementation of the parts of the design.

-3. [Martin Fowler][fowler-architects] argues that an architect's job includes "mentor the development team, to raise their level so that they can take on more comlex issues".
+3. [Martin Fowler][fowler-architects] argues that an architect's job includes
+"mentor the development team, to raise their level so that they can take on
+more comlex issues".

 Ref: [PAD][pad] Tip 39 *Architects Must Write Code" and
 Martin Fowler ["Who Needs an Architect?"](https://www.martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf)